zchee/golang-wiki/ExperienceReports.md

 # Experience Reports

 This page collects experience reports about problems with Go that might inform our design of solutions to those problems.
+These reports should focus on the _problems_: they should not focus on and need not propose solutions.
+To propose solutions, see the [proposal process](https://golang.org/s/proposal).

 __The best experience reports tell: what we wanted to do, what we actually did, why that wasn’t great, illustrated by real, concrete examples, ideally from production use.__ Please write these reports about the problems most significant to you, post them on your own blog or on Medium, and then link them here.